Titan (submersible): Testing and inspection

 David Lochridge, OceanGate Director of Marine Operations, inspected Titan as it was being handed over from Engineering to Operations and filed a quality control report in January 2018 in which he stated that no non-destructive testing of the carbon fiber hull had taken place to check for voids and delaminating which could compromise the hull's strength.
 Instead, Lochridge was told that OceanGate would rely on the real-time acoustic monitoring system, which he felt would not warn the crew of potential failure with sufficient time to safely abort the mission and evacuate.
-The day after he filed his report, he was summoned to a meeting in which he was told the acrylic window was only rated to 1300 m depth because OceanGate would not fund the design of a window rated to 4000 m.
+The day after he filed his report, he was summoned to a meeting in which he was told the acrylic window was only rated to a 1300 m depth because OceanGate would not fund the design of a window rated to 4000 m.
 In that meeting, he reiterated his concerns and added he would refuse to allow crewed testing without a hull scan; Lochridge was dismissed from his position as a result.
 He filed a whistleblower complaint with Occupational Safety and Health Administration (OSHA).
 That June, OceanGate filed a lawsuit against him accusing him of improperly sharing proprietary trade secrets.
 It also fraudulently manufactured a reason to dismiss him.
 The suit was settled in November 2018 and he withdrew his complaint with OSHA.
 This original viewport was only rated to 650 m.

 Pogue: How many backup systems do you have for the thing collapsing?

 Rush: So the key on that one is, we have an acoustic monitoring system.
 Carbon fiber makes noise.
 There're millions of fibers there. [...]
 It makes noise, and it crackles.
 When the first time you pressurize it, if you think about it, of those million fibers, a couple of 'em are sorta weak.
 They shouldn't have made the team.
 And when it gets pressurized, they snap, and they make a noise.
 The first time you get to, say, 1,000 meters, it will make a whole bunch of noise.
 And then you back off, and it won't make any noise until you exceed the last maximum [depth].
 And so when, the first time we took it to full pressure, it made a bunch of noise.
 The second time, it made very little noise.